September 11 attacks: Memorials

-In the days immediately following the attacks, many memorials and vigils were held around the world, and photographs of the dead and missing were posted around Ground Zero.
+In the days following the attacks, many memorials and vigils were held around the world, and photographs of the dead and missing were posted around Ground Zero.
 A witness described being unable to "get away from faces of innocent victims who were killed.
 Their pictures are everywhere, on phone booths, street lights, and walls of subway stations.
 Everything reminded me of a huge funeral, people were quiet and sad, but also very nice.
-Before, New York gave me a cold feeling; now people were reaching out to help each other".
+Before, New York gave me a cold feeling; now people were reaching out to help each other."
 President Bush proclaimed Friday, September 14, 2001, as Patriot Day.